Peranakan Museum: History

 On 1 January 2006, the museum, then known as ACM 1 closed the Armenian Street wing for a major revamp.
 At its closure, the museum management chose Peranakan culture theme over a children's museum and a Chinese ceramic museum as their new showcase in the Tao Nan School space.
 This enabled the museum to house the world's most distinctive and comprehensive Peranakan museum collection of artifacts and wares, with a potential annual visitorship numbers of 112,000 people.

-Furthemore, the revamp enabled 25 per cent more exhibition space for contextual displays for different aspects of Peranakan home and lifestyle.
+Furthermore, the revamp enabled 25 per cent more exhibition space for contextual displays for different aspects of Peranakan home and lifestyle.
 It also includes plans for Peranakan-themed eateries and shops in the row of four shop-houses adjacent to its building.

 The museum officially opened on 25 April 2008, with ten permanent galleries showcasing main themes of Peranakan life.
 A central feature of the museum is the Peranakan Wedding Bed which once belonged to Mrs. Quah Hong Chiam of Penang, and the very bed where she gave birth to the first seven of her 11 children.

 On 1 April 2019, the museum was closed for renovations works, which is expected to be completed by 2022.
 The museum reopened on 17 February 2023.